gangwalgaurav/TwiiterClient-Week1/README.md

 * [x] User can see picture, tagline, # of followers, # of following, and tweets of clicked user.
 * [x] Profile view should include that user's timeline
 * [x] User can infinitely paginate any of these timelines (home, mentions, user) by scrolling to the bottom
+* [x] Optional: User can view following / followers list through the profile
+* [x] User can follow/unfollow any other user.

 The following advanced user stories are optional: